- Thursday, September 20, 2018

 The talk is open to the college and wider community.
 Light refreshments will be served.

-This event is co-sponsored by the Nagel Institute for the Study of World Christianity, the Henry Institute for the Study of Christianity & Politics, and the Communication Arts & Sciences and History departments at Calvin College.
+This event is co-sponsored by the Nagel Institute for the Study of World Christianity, the Henry Institute for the Study of Christianity & Politics, and the Philosophy, History, and Communication Arts & Sciences departments at Calvin College.